mmiller1234321/All-Time-Team/README.md

 # ALL TIME TEAM

 A game for baseball fans.
-Choose the players that have the highest totals for each position and the given team.
+Choose the players that have the highest season totals for each position and the given team.

 ## License